bloxstreet/support/staff-information/store-jobs.md

 **Step 1:** Customers will approach you at your pharmacy register.
 You should greet them with a friendly greeting.

 **Step 2:** Once the guest has selected what medicine they want, it will be your job to find it.
-Click on the medicine behind you and hand it to them by pressing H and entering their username.
+Click on the medicine behind you and hand it to them by pressing 'H' and entering their username.
 If you are on mobile, use the handto system, which is located on the left side of your screen.

 **Step 3:** After you've given the customer their requested medicine, thank them for shopping at the BloxStreet Pharmacy and remind them to come again soon.